jmb1793/DataScience_Practice/Data_Structures_and_Algorithms/README.md

-### This Directory Contains Practice files for Data Structures and Algorithms using Python
+## This Directory Contains Practice files for Data Structures and Algorithms using Python

 These files include follow-alongs by:
--  Holczer Balazs
+-  Data Structures and Algorithms with Python by Holczer Balazs on Udemy
-- etc

-It Covers:
+### It Covers:

 #### Section 2 - Arrays: